AnkanMoh/Query_Gen_LLM/README.md

 ---

-## 🙌 **Contributing**
-Contributions are welcome!
-Feel free to open issues or submit pull requests.

----

 ## ⭐ **Acknowledgments**
 - **Streamlit**: For providing a seamless framework for interactive applications.
 - **Groq**: For powering natural language query generation.